open-sausages/reactjs-prototype/readme.md

 # ReactJS Prototype

-This is a _very_ bare bones prototype used to demonstrate some of the ideas we're putting forward around using ReactJS in the CMS.
+This is a bare bones prototype used to demonstrate some of the ideas we're putting forward around using ReactJS in the CMS.

 ## Dependency Injection with Bottle